benignware/schedulable/README.md

 See https://github.com/seejohnrun/ice_cube for more information.

 ### Event occurrences
-We need to have the occurrences persisted because we want to query the database for all occurrences of the event model or need to add additional attributes and functionality, such as allowing users to attend to a specific occurrence of an event.
+We need to have the occurrences persisted because we want to query the database for all occurrences of all instances of an event model or need to add additional attributes and functionality, such as allowing users to attend to a specific occurrence of an event.
 The schedulable gem handles this for you.
 Your occurrence model must include an attribute of type 'datetime' with name 'date' as well as a reference to your event model to setup up the association properly: